ninahonyango/Cybersec_Investigation_Reports/README.md

 - Browse reports by attack category (e.g., **Reconnaissance, Brute Force, Exploitation**).
 - Open the report PDF/Markdown to follow the investigation step-by-step.
+- Review included Runbooks and Playbooks to see how incidents can be operationalized in a SOC workflow.
 - Reproduce findings using the provided artifacts in a controlled lab setup.

 #### *Brute Force Attack Category*